cool-dev-code/aternos-dark-theme/README.md

-# aternos-dark-theme
+# #Aternos Ultra Dark Theme
-Ultra Dark theme For Aternos (a well known website for minecraft free servers)
+Aternos is a well-known website for Minecraft free servers.